Hairstyle Basics for Background Actors

 Modern vs period hairstyles

 Fashion, makeup, and hairstyles can instantly transport us to certain time periods.
-Then there are those trends, like 2020’s home-dyed neon colors, that feel very much of our time.
-Depending on your hair length, color, and style, you may be able to portray a variety of period and contemporary looks, but there may be times when Casting Directors ask for no modern hairstyles in their job posts.
+Then there are those trends, like pastel dyes, that feel very much of our time.
+Depending on your hair length, color, and style, you may be able to portray a variety of period and contemporary looks, but there may be times when Casting Directors ask for no modern hairstyles in their job posts or availability inquiries.
 This usually means they are booking a period show or are trying to match the established aesthetic of a production.

 So what do we consider modern hairstyles?
 Highlighting, ombre, or balayage dyeing techniques with natural or unnatural colors and contemporary braids, weaves, and extensions can make your look too modern for period work.
 For certain time periods, lengths can also be a factor, like pixie cuts or bobs on women and long hair or fades on men.
 If your hairstyle would be considered trendy or edgy, it’s probably too modern to work on a period show.

 Like fashion, hairstyles are cyclical.
 So even though people in a certain time period had a version of your haircut, it may not work for what production wants.
-Every show has its own look and style; while you think your hair may have fit into the actual 1950s, it may not represent the overall ‘50s look a show is trying to portray.
+Every show has its own style; while you think your hair may have fit into the actual 1970s, it may not represent the overall '70s look a show is trying to achieve.

 Read your details carefully

-When you get to set, production may instruct you on how to finish your look, so please come prepared with any items you need to keep your hair camera ready throughout your workday.
+When you get to set, production may instruct you on how to finish your style; please come prepared with any items you need to keep your hair camera ready throughout your workday.
 For women, some period shows will ask you to come to set with your hair in rollers, then will either instruct or help you finish styling when you arrive.
-If you haven’t used rollers before, now would be a great time to familiarize yourself with how they work and how long the process takes.
+If you haven't used rollers before, now is a great time to familiarize yourself with how they work and how long the process takes.

-To learn more about working as a Background Actor with Central Casting, read our articles How to Prepare Your Makeup for Set and Carrying Background: What You Should Know.
+To learn more about working as a Background Actor with Central Casting, read our articles How to Prepare Your Makeup for Set and Wardrobe Essentials Background Actors Should Know.